quikdev/go/README.md

 To apply a profile, pass the `--profile` flag with the name of the profile as it is defined in the `manifest.json` file.
 Multiple profiles are supported, but beware that conflicts will always be resolved by the last profile applied.

-> In manifest.json, it is possible to set a default profile (e.g. `"default_profile": "myprofile"`).
+> In manifest.json, it is possible to set a default profile (e.g. `"default_profiles": ["myprofile"]`).
 When no profiles are specified in the `qgo` build/run command, the default profile will be applied if it exists.

+> Profile names representing operating sytems (i.e. `windows`, `darwin` (mac), `linux`, or any value provided by [runtime.GOOS](https://github.com/golang/go/blob/master/src/go/build/syslist.go#L15-L32)) are automatically applied when the build process runs on that platform.

 _Example manifest.json_